-• 9 tents • morning and afternoon game drives • 100% solar powered • spa and gym
+• 9 tents • 100% solar • morning and afternoon game drives • gym • massages • 4Cs Centre

 Little Mombo With just three tents tucked away on the other side of the same island, Little Mombo is a smaller, more intimate version of its sister camp, Mombo.
 Built under a shady canopy of jackalberry and sausage trees, overlooking a floodplain regularly visited by herds of herbivores, the camp has its own facilities including a dining room, kitchen, lounge and plunge pool, while being connected to Mombo Camp via a raised boardwalk.
 Days are spent exploring the savannah and floodplain mosaics of Chief's Island in search of the area's teeming wildlife.